 Christmas Tree Cactus, Eve's Needle, Eve's Needle Cactus

-Cylindropuntia subulata f. monstrosa, Opuntia subulata f. monstrosa, Austrocylindropuntia subulata f. monstrose, Opuntia subulata f. monstrose
+Austrocylindropuntia subulata f. monstrosa, Cylindropuntia subulata f. monstrosa, Opuntia subulata f. monstrosa

 How to Grow and Care

 Though the large variety of species within the Opuntia genus means different types of prickly pears may need slightly different care, all are desert cacti that need lots of sun, lots of light, and very little water.
 So if you live in a hot, arid area, these plants can generally be planted outside, left alone, and enjoyed.